andrew-johnson-4/lsts-tutorial/src/proof/rules.md

 Proofs in LSTS are built by connecting type definitions to quantified statements.
 Types can be considered logic at rest.
-Quantifed Statements then by contrast, are logic in motion.
+Quantifed Statements are logic in motion.
 A Type knows what it is.
 A Statement shows what it is.